 Both the hi hat pedal and bass drum pedal should be positioned exactly where the feet fall naturally whilst sitting down, resulting in roughly a 90 degree angle between your knee and ankle.

-This is a mistake that has such a huge impact on a drummer’s playing!
+This is a drumming mistake that is very common amongst beginner drummers.
 It seems so straightforward yet it’s something drummers do more frequently than you might think.

 Not hitting the middle of the drums is a consequence of inconsistency and sloppy playing, which demands to be corrected and tightened up through effective practice and repetition.